rrrutledge/talks/2019/OSCON/culture-change-at-scale/proposal.md

 # What's the takeaway for the audience?

-Intentially leverage these strategies for culture change instead of just reliance on organizational fiat.
+Intentionally leverage these strategies for culture change instead of just reliance on organizational fiat.

 # Prerequisite knowledge for this presentation